+An unexpected Vacant Memory Access Flag (VMAIFG) can be triggered

+Advisory Descriptions

-Description An unexpected Vacant Memory Access Flag (VMAIFG) can be triggered, if a PC-
+Description An unexpected Vacant Memory Access Flag (VMAIFG) can be triggered, if a PC- modifying instruction (e.g ret, push, call, pop, jmp, br) is fetched from the last addresses (last 4 or 8 byte) of a memory (e.g FLASH, RAM, FRAM) that is not contiguous to a higher, valid section on the memory map.
 In debug mode using breakpoints the last 8 bytes are affected.
 In free running mode the last 4 bytes are affected.
 Workaround Edit the linker command file to make the last 4 or 8 bytes of affected memory sections unavailable, to avoid PC-modifying instructions on these locations.
 Remaining instructions or data can still be stored on these locations.

-DMA4 DMA Module

-Function Corrupted write access to 20-bit DMA registers

-Description When a 20-bit wide write to a DMA address register (DMAxSA or DMAxDA) is interrupted by a DMA transfer, the register contents may be unpredictable.

-1. Design the application to guarantee that no DMA access interrupts 20-bit wide accesses to the DMA address registers.

-2. When accessing the DMA address registers, enable the Read Modify Write disable bit (DMARMWDIS = 1) or temporarily disable all active DMA channels (DMAEN = 0).

-3. Use word access for accessing the DMA address registers.
+DMA4 DMA Module Category Functional Function Corrupted write access to 20-bit DMA registers Description When a 20-bit wide write to a DMA address register (DMAxSA or DMAxDA) is interrupted by a DMA transfer, the register contents may be unpredictable.
+Workaround Design the application to guarantee that no DMA access interrupts 20-bit wide accesses to the DMA address registers.
+OR 2.
+When accessing the DMA address registers, enable the Read Modify Write disable bit (DMARMWDIS = 1) or temporarily disable all active DMA channels (DMAEN = 0).
+OR 3.
+Use word access for accessing the DMA address registers.
 Note that this limits the values that can be written to the address registers to 16-bit values (lower 64K of Flash).

-DMA7 DMA Module

-DMA request may cause the loss of interrupts

-If a DMA request starts executing during the time when a module register containing an interrupt flags is accessed with a read-modify-write instruction, a newly arriving interrupt from the same module can get lost.
+DMA7 DMA Module Category Functional Function DMA request may cause the loss of interrupts Description If a DMA request starts executing during the time when a module register containing an interrupt flags is accessed with a read-modify-write instruction, a newly arriving interrupt from the same module can get lost.
 An interrupt flag set prior to DMA execution would not be affected and remain set.

-1. Use a read of Interrupt Vector registers to clear interrupt flags and do not use read-modify-write instruction.

-2. Disable all DMA channels during read-modify-write instruction of specific module registers containing interrupts flags while these interrupts are activated.

-DMA10 DMA Module

-DMA access may cause invalid module operation
+Workaround 1.
+Use a read of Interrupt Vector registers to clear interrupt flags and do not use read- modify-write instruction.
+OR 2.
+Disable all DMA channels during read-modify-write instruction of specific module registers containing interrupts flags while these interrupts are activated.
+DMA10 DMA Module Category Functional Function DMA access may cause invalid module operation

-The peripheral modules MPY, CRC, USB, RF1A and FRAM controller in manual mode can stall the CPU by issuing wait states while in operation.
+Description The peripheral modules MPY, CRC, USB, RF1A and FRAM controller in manual mode can stall the CPU by issuing wait states while in operation.
 If a DMA access to the module occurs while that module is issuing a wait state, the module may exhibit undefined behavior.

-Ensure that DMA accesses to the affected modules occur only when the modules are not in operation.
+Workaround Ensure that DMA accesses to the affected modules occur only when the modules are not in operation.
 For example with the MPY module, ensure that the MPY operation is completed before triggering a DMA access to the MPY module.

-Debug

-Wrong Breakpoint halt after executing Flash Erase/Write instructions

-Hardware breakpoints or Conditional Address triggered breakpoints on instructions that follow Flash Erase/Write instructions, stops the debugger at the actual Flash Erase/Write instruction even though the flash erase/write operation has already been executed.
+EEM17 EEM Module Category Debug Function Wrong Breakpoint halt after executing Flash Erase/Write instructions Description Hardware breakpoints or Conditional Address triggered breakpoints on instructions that follow Flash Erase/Write instructions, stops the debugger at the actual Flash Erase/Write instruction even though the flash erase/write operation has already been executed.
 The hardware/conditional address triggered breakpoints that are placed on either the next two single opcode instructions OR the next double opcode instruction that follows the Flash Erase/Write instruction are affected by this erratum.

-None.
+Workaround None.
 Use other conditional/advanced triggered breakpoints to halt the debugger right after Flash erase/write instructions.

-NOTE: This erratum affects debug mode only.
+Note This erratum affects debug mode only.